astorDev/backi/continuous/article/index.md

 ## Second Iteration: Applying Scoped Lifecycle for the Iteration

-First problem is that we were using singleton scope for our iteration.
+The first problem is that we were using a singleton scope for our iteration.
 Although that worked in our example, it is typically not the right life cycle for an iteration.
 Normally, an iteration will depend on some external service, like a database which has a `Scoped` lifecycle.
 Consequently, we should make our iteration scoped, as well, and resolve it on each cycle of our loop.
 Here's how we are going to do that utilizing `IServiceScopeFactory`:

 ```csharp
 public class ContinuousBackgroundService<TIteration>(IServiceScopeFactory scopeFactory)